SCCAF/sccaf/README.md

 pip install sccaf
 ```

-Clone this repo and go into its directory, then execute:
+Alternatively, for the latest version, clone this repo and go into its directory, then execute `pip3 install .`:

 ```
 git clone https://github.com/SCCAF/sccaf